 Installing Exchange Server 2013 server created a number of system mailboxes, also called arbitration mailboxes, in the database.
 To generate the list of such mailboxes, you will have to run the following command:

 These Arbitration mailboxes will have to be moved to the new Exchange Server.
-To move the mailboxes over to Exchange Server 2016 mailbox database (EX16DB2), the following command has to be run:
+To move the mailboxes to Exchange Server 2016 mailbox database (EX16DB2), the following command has to be run:

 To confirm whether the mailboxes have moved or not run the following command: